softwareliberationarmy/health-tracker-vibe/.copilot/blueprint.md

 ---

+## Vertical Slice Acceptance Criteria (Definition of Done)

+For each vertical slice, the following must be true:

+- All code is refactored for maintainability and consistency as the slice is developed
+- All relevant tests (unit, integration, E2E) are implemented and passing
+- Code is linted and free of formatting issues
+- Documentation and usage examples are updated as needed
+- The feature is fully functional and meets the requirements of the slice

+---

 ## Vertical Slice 1: Infrastructure & `--about` Command (End-to-End Skeleton)

 **Goal:** Prove the architecture works end-to-end by implementing the minimal infrastructure and the `health --about` command, including integration and E2E tests.